 Some small businesses can claim both the credit and a business deduction for health insurance premiums.

 You have to calculate Full Time Equivalents (FTEs) using the IRS’s formula to determine if you qualify.
 (Seasonal worker don’t count unless they work 120 hours or more per year.)
 Then you use that figure to calculate average wages.
-There’s a step by step guide from the IRS on its website.
+There’s a calculator on the IRS website.

 Don’t leave this money on the table if you are eligible.
 Check out the facts on the IRS site or with your accountant.